 To assess powertrain efficiency, you can evaluate and report power and energy for component-level blocks and system-level reference applications.

 These reference applications include live scripts that analyze the energy consumption.
-After you open the reference applications, click Analyze Power and Energy to open the live script.
+After you open the reference applications, double-click Analyze Power and Energy to open the live script.
 To generate the energy report, select Run.

 The plant model blocks calculate transferred, stored, and not transferred power.
 The blocks use the Power Accounting Bus Creator to log the power signals that the live script uses.
 If you use your own block in the reference application, add the Power Accounting Bus Creator to your subsystem to log the power signals.